TubbyCat/droid_debloat_and_note/guides/adb-commands.md

 ***The following commands are essential for android debloat and consequent install of desired software.***

-**Note:** For all commands listed bellow "adb shell" can be _excluded_ if you are already inside your phone's commandline shell and are executing commands therein.
+**Note:** For commands listed bellow "adb shell" can be _excluded_ if you are already inside your phone's commandline shell and are executing commands therein.

 Adb shell $command is useful for scripts executed outside of the phone's shell.